Calculating holiday pay

-Some employers might include overtime, commission and bonus payments in your full 5.6 weeks' paid leave entitlement, but they do not have to.
-This is because judges in holiday pay cases use the EU Working Time Directive, which is 4 weeks’ leave.
+Some employers might include overtime, commission and bonus payments in your full 5.6 weeks' paid holiday (statutory annual leave), but they do not have to.
+This is because judges in holiday pay cases use the EU Working Time Directive, which is 4 weeks’ holiday.
 The UK Working Time Regulations is 5.6 weeks.

 Rolled-up holiday pay

-You must get your holiday pay when you take your annual leave.
+You must get paid for your holiday when you take it.
 If your employer is spreading your holiday pay over the year by adding an amount on top of your hourly rate, this is known as ‘rolled-up’ holiday pay and your employer should not do this.

-If you have part of a day’s leave to take, for example 0.8 of a day, your employer might:
+If you have part of a day’s holiday to take, for example a half day, your employer might:

 - let you leave work early or come in late one day

 - round it up to the nearest full day (it cannot be rounded down)

 If you think your holiday pay should be different

 If you think you're not getting as much paid holiday as you’re entitled to or are not sure how it's being calculated, you should talk with your employer.